 I took this job to learn about a new industry and how the client business works.
 I’d like to move towards a role where I can influence the overall hiring strategy informed by my experience in design.

 Aside from technical skills, what personality traits/characteristics make for an ideal candidate in your role?

 I think the best skill anyone can have regardless of industry or position is empathy.
 In my particular role, that means empathy for hiring managers and all the demands on their time, and empathy for candidates who genuinely want the job.

 Most people think recruiters are outgoing and can easily strike up a conversation with anyone, but not me!
-I dread networking events, and I’m really more of a “stay at home with a good book” type person.
-So my career path has forced me to figure out how to navigate all types and sizes of meet ups, conferences, and job fairs.
+I dread networking events; I’m really more of a “stay at home with a good book” type person.
+My career path forced me to figure out how to navigate all types and sizes of meetups, conferences, and job fairs.
 I try to keep in mind that since everyone presumably signed up to be there, I have at least one thing in common with everyone.
 It also helps to have at least one colleague to be your wing woman, and a drink never hurts!

 In your role, what metrics define success?

-“Time to fill” is a metric recruiters are often measured against, but I think that’s a bit misguided.
+“Time to fill” is a metric that recruiters are often measured against, but I think that’s a bit misguided.
 In general, I think metrics that pertain to people need to be considered carefully.
-Of course, everyone wants to fill a role as quickly as possible, but I’d rather find the right person for a role than a person right now.
-With unemployment at a record low, companies need to start focusing on employee retention, and I hope that recruiter metrics start to include things like how long a hire stays at a company and their impact on the business.
+Of course, everyone wants to fill a role as quickly as possible.
+But I’d rather find the right person for a role than a person right now.
+With unemployment at a record low, companies need to start focusing on employee retention.
+I hope that recruiter metrics start to include things like how long a hire stays at a company and their impact on the business.